pineapplemachine/higher/docs/documenting.md

 `summary` is a string briefly describing the function.
 It should be no longer than 100 characters, though this is a guideline and not a strict limit.

 `tests` is an object associating keys with test functions, where every test function must accept a single parameter passing a complete `hi` object.
 When a test function throws any error it indicates a failure, otherwise it indicates that the test has passed.
-Test functions do not return a value.
+Test functions do not return a value or, if they do, that value is ignored.

 `docs` is an object having these attributes: